 1. Inventory – Ties up cash and hides waste.

 2. Defects – All activities relating to defects are wasteful.
 Activities could include rework, repair, return, and scrap.

 3. Waiting – The time in the queue even if it was planned.
 The time working on a product not required.

 4. Over Production – Creates larger unnecessary queues, which mean more waiting.
 The time spent overproducing is time wasted.

-5. Processing – Producing to tighter tolerances than required by customer.
+5. Processing – Producing to tighter tolerances than required by the customer.
 This normally takes more time and resources.